ryan-froggatt/Nano/Terraform/README.md

 **DigitalOcean**
 To deploy to DigitalOcean you just create an API token and specify this in the top level variables.tf file.
 Guide to create a API token can be found at  - https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2

+**Guide**
+Deploying the modules can be broken down in to 5 easy steps:
+- Clone GitHub Respository.
+- Update your access credentials in the module as described above.
+- Change Directory to the Terraform Module you wish to deploy.
+- Run the command 'terraform init'
+- Run the command 'terraformapply'